evidentlyai/evidently/docs/book/get-started/tutorial.md

-# Get Started Tutorial

 In this tutorial, you will use the Evidently open-source Python library to evaluate **data stability** and **data drift**.
-You will run batch checks on a toy dataset and generate visual reports and test suites.
+You will run batch checks on a toy dataset and generate visual Reports and Test Suites.

 We recommend going through it once to understand the basic functionality.
 You can then explore more advanced workflows, like adjusting test parameters, adding custom metrics or integrating the tool in the prediction pipelines.